tabulify/tabulify/tower/doc/schema-flyway.md

 JSON needs to be decoded in your database:
 * Want a time?
 You need a time decoder and encoder

+#### JSON in a string text

+You may store a JSON in a string, but it may be then escaped.

 #### Polluted Json data, possible data loss